 So how do we know when someone who suddenly starts eating salads is not falling into an eating disorder, but only hoping to drop a few pounds and has no means of trying to drown themselves in the health food dogma?

 We can’t see inside someone’s head.
-Eating disorders are based on the mental perceptions of food.
+Eating disorders are based on the mental perceptions and anxiety surrounding food.
 Thus, refer back to the pizza-salad scenario:

 Orthorexic: This person refuses to eat a bite of pizza and instead orders the salad.
 He may want to taste the pizza badly, but he feels it will poison or fatten his body if he decides to do so.
 He sticks with the salad and eats it, while perhaps telling everyone about why he shouldn’t be eating it.
 He may feel pious for not eating the “junk.”